-We’re pleased to launch this new section of the Dulwich Centre website dedicated to providing information about the evidence-base for narrative practices.
-The development of this research repository was announced in a recent edition of Context: The magazine for family therapy and systemic practice in the UK.
-We’ve received such enthusiastic responses from readers that we have fast-tracked its launch!
+This section of the Dulwich Centre website is dedicated to providing information about the evidence-base for narrative practices.
 Over time, we hope that this repository will be a place that people can turn to access information about the evidence base in relation to narrative practices.
 We also hope it will be a place to foster debate, dialogue, and discussion about the politics and possibilities of researching narrative practice.

 There is a significant and ever-increasing amount of evidence for the effectiveness for narrative therapy practices.
 Here we present a summary of the research literature on narrative therapy, including some evidence-based studies.

 Evril Silver, Alison Williams, Fiona Worthington, and Nicola Phillips (1998)

 Journal of Family Therapy, 20, 413–422.

 This is a retrospective audit of the therapy outcome of 108 children with soiling and their families.
 Fifty-four children were treated by externalizing and 54 comparison children and families were treated by the usual methods in the same clinic.
 The results from the externalizing group were better and compared favourably with standards derived from previous studies of soiling.
 Externalizing was rated as much more helpful by parents at follow-up.

 Lynette Vromans (2008) [PhD thesis, Queensland University of Technology]